 Tired of crowded touristy hotspots?
-Small town and villages in India are perfect to escape the hustle-bustle of cities and to indulge in incredible experiences.
+Go offbeat as you explore small towns and villages in India.
+The perfect escape from the hustle-bustle of cities, here you can indulge in incredible experiences.
 Vacations in these lesser-known locales of the country are truly memorable.
-Avoid crowds, explore raw natural beauty and unusual cultures, and get to experience a plethora of new things.
+Avoid crowds, explore raw natural beauty and unusual cultures, and also get to experience a plethora of new things.

 Nowadays, more and more people are looking for less frequented destinations.
 We bring to you some of those places that not only provide a relaxing getaway but also some cherished memories.